-In areas where a tag is required, it must be locked on the animal immediately after the kill and must remain there until the animal is prepared for storage, consumed or exported (5 AAC 92.012(c)).
+In areas where a tag is required, it must be affixed, attached, or locked on the animal (skull or hide) immediately after the kill and must remain there until the animal is prepared for storage, consumed or exported.
 In some units you may need a registration or drawing permit in addition to the tag.

-Brown/Grizzly bear \$25
+В rown/Grizzly bear \$25

-Muskox
+N Muskox

-Nunivak Island
+Nunivak Island and 26B east

 Bull \$500

 Cow \$25

-Nelson Island, Unit 26B ar nd 26C
+Nelson Island

 Bull or cow \$25

-Seward Peninsula

-Units 22E

-Portion of 23

-Portion of 22D
+Subsistence hunts

+Unit 22, 23, and 26

-Bull or cow \$25
+Bull or cowNo c harge

+-